z226/covid-19-data/scripts/scripts/vaccinations/CONTRIBUTE.md

 |2020-12-27|90                |             |Italy                |63.05   |
 |...|...           |...            |...|...|

+#### Notes
+We only include age group data for countries for which the process can be automated.
+No manual reports are currently being accepted.
+This is to ensure scalability of the project.

 ## Report new data values
 To report new values for a country/location, first check if the imports for that country/territory are automated.
 You